leslieyi/p3-practice-game-reviews/README.md

 ## Deliverables

-Write the following methods in the classes in the files provided.
+Write the following methods in the classes in the files provided or additional model classes you need to create.
 Feel free to build out any helper methods if needed.

 Deliverables use the notation `#` for instance methods, and `.` for class